 * * * *

 Well, we did it.
 My brother and I arrived in Santiago de Compostela on Thursday, October 12.
-This was after hiking – and biking – the Camino de Santiago, as shown in the map above.
+This was after hiking – and biking – the Camino de Santiago.
+(As was shown on a map at the top of the post page.) as shown in the map above.
 Along the way I occasionally listened to my iPod Shuffle – to help pass the time – and one of my favorite songs was It’s a Long Way to Tipperary.
 Except in my mind I had to change the words to “It’s a long way to Santiago!”

 * * * *

-The first 10 days after [Pamplona] – on the hike – were pretty miserable.
+The first 10 days hiking after leaving Pamplona were pretty miserable.
 My left foot constantly throbbed, until it blistered up and got tough.
 But the day off in Burgos helped a lot.
 And since then we’ve made good progress.
 Still, we had to implement a Plan B, which involves renting bikes in Leon and cycling the remaining 194 miles.

-You can get a better idea from the map at the top of the page.
-It took ten days to hike from Pamplona to Burgos, where we too our first day off.
+You can get a better idea from a map at Camino de Santiago 800 PROJECT: Map of the Routesilverarrow18.blogspot.com.
+It took ten days to hike from Pamplona to Burgos, where we took our first day off.
 It took another 10 days to reach Leon, where we took our second day off and picked up our pre-ordered bikes.
-Then that long section from Leon to Burgos – some 195 miles of the 450 – we covered in seven days.
+Then in that long section from Leon to Burgos – of the total 450 miles – we covered 195 in seven days.

 But not without mishap.
 Neither one of us had ridden a bike in 40 or 50 years, so it wasn’t really surprising when my right handlebar took out – smashed the heck out of – the side-view mirror of some poor slob’s nice new car.* In the second mishap I literally “ran my ass into a ditch…”